FAQs – Frequently Asked Questions

-The cost of Introduction to Horse Riding is $460.
-It is comprised of four 2-hour classes which meet once per week for 4 consecutive weeks.
+The cost of Introduction to Horse Riding is $480.
+It is comprised of four 2-hour classes which meet once per week for 4 consecutive weeks – 8 hours of instruction.

 How do I register and pay for the class Introduction to Horse Riding?

-Please fill out and submit the “Contact Us” form on our website.
-We will then reach out to by phone.
+Please fill out and submit the “Contact Us” form on this website.
+After we receive your inquiry, we will contact you directly by phone to personally discuss your horse riding interests and goals.
 We do all our registrations for over the phone.
 We accept credit or debit cards at the time of registration for payment.